vavr-io/vavr/CONTRIBUTING.md

 * Commits do not mix change sets of different domains/purpose.
 * Commit messages provide enough detail to extract a changelog for a new release.

+_**Note:** We develop in IntelliJ IDEA.
+Please don't forget to check before a release that the latest Eclipse also has no compiler errors._

 ### Branching Model

 We following a simple git workflow/branching model: